 Post Office Saving Account

 A Post Office Savings Account is just like any bank savings account.
-The interest on Post Office Savings Account is 4% per annum.
+The interest on Post Office Savings Account is 4% p.a. per annum.
 The interest is calculated based on the minimum balance amount between 10th and the end of the month.
 Also, the interest is credited at the end of the financial year to the investor’s account.